livingdocsIO/documentation/guides/setup_multilanguage.md

 ## Editor

 The editor side is relatively easy to configure.
-You only need to add the provided language [core filter](../reference-docs/editor-configuration/menu-and-dashboards.md) to your dashboard so that you are able to filter documents by language.
+You only need to add the provided language [display filter](../reference-docs/project-config/search/display_filter.md) to your dashboard so that you are able to filter documents by language.
 This is done in the editor environment config file.

 ```js
 {